openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/6_conversions.rst

    type ``string`` with the value of the corresponding enumeration constant if values of enumeration are of type ``string``.

-If there is no applicable conversion, then a compile-time error occurs.
+If there is no applicable conversion, then a :index:`compile-time error` occurs.

 The target type in this context is always ``string``: